THE HISTORY OF MUSIC FESTIVALS

 They should recur or intend to recur.

 George McKay, Professor of Cultural Studies at Salford University, said, “Festivals are deeply rooted in the carnival tradition, which is to invert everyday expectations of normal behavior.
 Historically, carnivals would have a ‘lord of misrule’ who oversaw the revelries and subversion of the ordinary rules of life.
-Music festivals continue to be places where we can escape reality and subvert the rules – whatever age we happen to be.
+Music festivals continue to be places where we can escape reality and subvert the rules – whatever age we happen to be.”

 The best festivals take it to a new level.
 They are here not just to entertain you, but to heal you, to teach you, to inspire you, to give you the framework to unleash your curiosity and adventure.
 You can attend numerous workshops and talks by the best gurus in the world.
 You can learn how to eat better, how to use essential oils, and what organic really means.
 You can learn about the advances in bio science, spirituality, sex and intimacy.
 You can work on your physical being and enjoy any one of the amazing disciplines of yoga on offer.
-And when you want to be the ‘lord of misrule’, no one will say anything about it.
+And when you want to be the ‘lord of misrule’, no one will say anything about it.A music festival in the 20th century is a school of life, for young or old, where we learn from each other in a fluid and symbiotic manner.
+Festival culture is now an integral part of many people’s lives, from the teenagers of the world to the more discerning boutique festival goers.
+From parties held in the British countryside to raves in Belgium, to gatherings in the desert of Nevada, to concerts held on cruise ships in the Caribbean, the history of the music festivals has really just begun.

 By Mario Miotti